Omo Forest Reserve

-Omo Forest Reserve is a preserved area of tropical rainforest in the Nigerian state of Ogun, in the south-west part of the country.
+Omo Forest Reserve is a preserved area of tropical rainforest in Ogun state, in the south-western part of Nigeria.
 It is located about 135 km northeast of Lagos and 80 km east of Ijebu Ode.
 This nature reserve covers an area of 130500 hectare.
 The average rainfall is around 2000 mm.
 The terrain is largely flat and well-drained, with some low rolling hills, and forms part of the Omo River watershed.